OMS Parent Student Handbook - Positive School Culture, Behavioral Expectations & Discipline

 Community Building in the Classroom

 Teachers are responsible for establishing norms, values and expectations in the classroom that align with school policies and procedures.
-We help students learn and understand these expectations, and do so through conversations, conferences, practice, and revisiting these expectations frequently.
+We help students learn and understand these expectations, and do so through whole group lessons, conversations, conferences, practice, and revisiting these expectations frequently.

 Teachers may also require students who are demonstrating difficulty adhering to these norms and values to revisit these expectations, via meetings, assignments, and/or other various learning opportunities outside of the normal school day.
 To affect student behavior, teachers are encouraged to utilize school resources including school adjustment counselors, the nurse, student support teachers, and/or other staff.
 Additionally, teachers are encouraged to contact parent(s)/legal guardian(s) and/or notify school counselors when appropriate to enhance communication between home and school.
 OMS faculty and staff can also refer a student to administration to help support teaching norms, values and expectations.